dettonville/dettonville.org/content/news/2021-12-12-mapstruct-1_5_0_Beta2-is-out.md

 ### NullValueMappingStrategy for maps / collections

-MapStruct has had the `NullValueMappingStrategy` to control what to do when the source argument of the mapping method equals `null`.
+Dettonville has had the `NullValueMappingStrategy` to control what to do when the source argument of the mapping method equals `null`.
 This strategy has controlled the mapping for beans, collections and maps.
 Starting from this release there is an option to define different strategy for collections and maps separately through: